MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/prompt-types/attribute-element-prompts.md

 - `id` GUID of the prompt.
 - `name` Name of the prompt.
 This is the most user-friendly value that can be used to identify the prompt.
 - `key` Unique identifier of the prompt.
-It is important to use this to identify the prompt if the same prompt is used more than once in the report, document or dossier.
+It is important to use this to identify the prompt if the same prompt is used more than once in the report, document or dashboard.
 - `title` Title of the prompt.
 - `required` Specifies whether this prompt is required or optional.
 - `type` Prompt type.
 For attribute element prompts, the value is "ELEMENTS".